jbonde/MAIA/README.md

 # MAIA
-MAIA project
-The Maritime Information Application
+Stands for MAritime Information Application
-MAIA is a maritime information tool to be installed as a supplement to plotters or mobile navigation devices in order to optimize access and readability for critical yacht data.

-MAIA is made for touch screens and all menus are designed with an intuitive user interface which enables quick and easy access to information during sailing through a simple layout that is visible everywhere in a standard cockpit.
+MAIA is a maritime information and utility tool to be installed as a supplement to plotters or mobile navigation devices in order to optimize access and readability for critical yacht data.
+The software is targeted for small touch screens and all menus are designed with an intuitive user interface which enables quick and easy access to information during sailing through a simple layout that is visible everywhere in a standard cockpit.

+As for using the system on smaller displays for Raspberry Pi's like PiTFT 3.5" or the official RPi 7" the amount of items in menus are kept to a minimum comprising 6 choices in a 3x2 matrix.
+All information displayed is primarily one value at a time, but there are options for selecting more information if the user can read it on the current display.

 When switching on the system the top line menu presents 3 categories:

-Actions and information related to departure
+* Actions and information related to departure

-Overview of actual position
+* Overview of actual position

-Data related to the destination
+* Data related to the destination

-The Main menu also features a MOB (Man Over Board) function and access to the sub menus
+Bottom line har direct selection of the Dashboard that comprises most live data but also fast access to a MOB (Man Over Board) function.
+Finally access to the sub menus is done in the last cell in matrix.

 Functionality